The-w0rst/grimmbot/INSTALL.md

    bash <(curl -L https://raw.githubusercontent.com/The-w0rst/grimmbot/main/bootstrap.sh)
    ```
    It clones the repo, installs dependencies, and starts the installer.
 On Windows run `py -3 install.py` after cloning instead.
-3. Enter your Discord tokens and API keys when prompted.
+3. Run the installer and hand over your Discord tokens and API keys when Curse asks.
 They are saved to `config/setup.env`.
 4. Start a bot of your choice:
    ```bash
    python grimm_bot.py   # or bloom_bot.py, curse_bot.py, goon_bot.py